49th Parallel (film): Development

 The British Ministry of Information approached Michael Powell to produce a propaganda film, suggesting minesweeping as the subject.
 Powell instead desired to make a film to help sway opinion in the neutral United States.
 Powell persuaded the British and Canadian governments and started location filming in 1940, but by the time the film appeared in March 1942, the U.S. was already involved in the war.
 Powell's interest in creating a propaganda film in Canada dovetailed with some of Pressburger's work.
 The screenplay was initially based on Pressburger's idea to replicate the Ten Little Indians scenario of people being removed from a group, one by one.
 Arthur Horman, who wrote several sequences, later wrote Desperate Journey, a film with a similar story.

 Casting

 The original choice to play German officer Hirth was Esmond Knight, but he was unavailable because of his military duties.
 Anton Walbrook donated half his fee to the International Red Cross.
 Raymond Massey, Laurence Olivier and Leslie Howard all agreed to work at half of their normal fees.
-The film marked the only time that Canadian-born Massey played a Canadian on screen.
+The film marked the only time that Canadian-born Massey played a Canadian on screen, and he was persuaded to take the role by his brother Vincent, the then-High Commissioner of Canada to Great Britain and future Governor General.
+Vincent Massey also provided the opening narration to the film, albeit uncredited.

 Elisabeth Bergner was originally cast in the role of Anna but deserted the film, refusing to return to Britain for the studio scenes.
 As an Austrian, she feared for her life if the Nazis were to invade.
 Glynis Johns replaced Bergner.
 However, many location wide shots in which Bergner appeared were salvaged for the film, including the initial long shots of Anna.